Crews, S. & Lennox, P. S. (2020). Boxing and Performance: Memetic Hauntings. Routledge.

-Williams, R. (forthcoming, under contract) Theme Park Fandom: Distinction, Immersion and Participatory Culture, Amsterdam: University of Amsterdam Press.
+Williams, R. (2020).
+Theme Park Fandom: Spatial Transmedia, Materiality, and Participatory Cultures.
+(Transmedia).
+Amsterdam University Press.

 D'Arcy, G. (2018).
 Critical Approaches to TV and Film Set Design.
 Taylor & Francis.

 Lewis, L. (2018).
 Performing Wales: People, Memory and Place.
 University of Wales Press.

 Carr, P. (2017).
 Sting: From Northern Skies to Fields of Gold.
 Reaktion Books.

 Durden, M. & Campbell, D. (2016) Double Act: Art and Comedy.
 Liverpool: Lawn Creative.

 Hand, R. & Wilson, M. (2016).
 Performing Grand-Guignol: Playing the Theatre of Horror.
 University of Exeter Press.

 Papagiannouli, C. (2016).
 Political Cyberformance: The Etheatre Project.
 (Pivot).
 Palgrave MacMillan.

 Barnard, L. (2015).
 Hyenas of the Battlefield, Machines in the Garden.
 GOST Books.